Rebuilding Place in the Urban Space

 Many of Salt Lake's bus stops are just uncovered benches while Calgary and other cities like Winnipeg ("'If you're waiting for a bus, it is brutal' but should the city invest in heated shelters or service?," CBC) have enclosed bus shelters that are heated in the winter.

-Apparently, Pittsburgh isn't getting snow, but like my blog entries, the mayor is trying to plan ahead as about 75% of the snow plow trucks normally used by the city aren't operational ("Mayor outlines snow removal concerns," Pittsburgh Post-Gazette).
+Apparently, Pittsburgh isn't getting a lot of snow, but like my blog entries, the mayor is trying to plan ahead after clearance failures ("Mayor outlines snow removal concerns," "One-third of Pittsburgh's plows were unavailable during weekend snowstorm: 'We have to invest in our fleet'," Pittsburgh Post-Gazette).

 Similarly, the Boston Globe editorializes, "The disappearing snowplow," in support of state legislation providing financial incentives for snowplow operators so that they continue to operate.